Following in the footsteps of her mother-in-law, the late Grace Kelly, Princess Charlene has a reputation for being a fashion-forward royal.

 Considering the immense wealth of her husband, it came as no surprise that Princess Charlene would don a luxurious handmade gown by Giorgio Armani at her wedding on July 2nd, 2011.

-Featuring a 66-foot veil and train that was embroidered with 60,000 crystals and mother and pearl teardrops, this look is undoubtedly Charlene’s most elegant.
+Featuring a 66-foot veil and train that was embroidered with 60,000 crystals and mother-of-pearl teardrops, this look is undoubtedly Charlene’s most elegant.

 Charlene opted to wear an Armani gown with long, dangling diamond earrings and a matching shawl to the wedding of Crown Princess Victoria of Sweden and Daniel Westling on June 19, 2010.

-We just love this ombre moment from the princess and the matching ruffle floral high neckline that she wore to the Monte Carlo Red Cross Ball on August 1, 2008.
+We just love this ombre moment from the princess and the matching ruffled floral high neckline that she wore to the Monte Carlo Red Cross Ball on August 1, 2008.